 While the number one comment was “decapitation” (something we would not recommend!), we did receive an incredible number of helpful suggestions that we want to share.

-Many community members found relief with specific medications ranging from Botox and prescription abortives to over the counter pain medications.
-Others noted that getting off medications – either because of medication overuse headache or hormonal problems (specifically with birth control) – helped their migraines.
+Many community members found relief with specific medications ranging from preventative treatments, prescription abortives to over the counter pain medications.
+Others noted that getting off medications – either because of medication overuse headache or hormonal problems (specifically with birth control) - helped their migraines.

 A variety of complementary/alternative or natural remedies were mentioned including chiropractic treatment, melatonin for sleep, peppermint oil, massage, acupuncture, magnesium, vitamin B2, lavender oil, apple cider vinegar, and Vicks rub…just to name a few.
 Although several comments cited caffeine as a great way to treat an attack, an equal number suggested removing caffeine from the diet altogether.

 Community's best migraine advice

 So what’s the best “migraine advice” you’ve ever received?
 Take a look at the list from our community below and share your own advice in the comments:

 - Wishing it isn’t [a migraine] isn’t going to change that you are having a migraine – Take your medication NOW